-Huevos Rancheros is a traditional vegetarian Mexican breakfast recipe with eggs and beans on tortillas, served with avocado, salsa and sour cream on top.
+Easy Huevos Rancheros recipe, vegetarian Mexican breakfast recipe with black beans on tortillas, served with avocado, salsa on top.

 Time to spice up thing around here!
 I haven’t made an elaborated breakfast dish for quite some time.
 Don’t get me wrong, elaborated meaning something more fancier than a toasted sandwich or an omlette here and there.

-Huevos Rancheros (also called Ranchers’ Eggs) is a classic vegetarian Mexican breakfast recipe with fried (or baked) eggs served on hot corn tortillas with beans and topped with avocado, salsa and sour cream.
+Huevos Rancheros (also called Eggs Ranchero) is a vegetarian Mexican breakfast recipe with fried (or baked) eggs served on hot corn tortillas with black beans (or refried beans) and topped with avocado, salsa and sour cream.
 Add some tabasco or your favorite sauce to it for a touch of heat.

-I wanted to stay as much as possible close to the original recipe, so I went for the vegetarian version with onions, garlic, red bell pepper, beans, eggs and cheese.
-I used feta cheese.
-I am obsessed with feta cheese and the funny thing is it works perfectly with the rest of flavors.
+I wanted to stay as much as possible close to the original recipe, so I went with the vegetarian version with onions, garlic, red bell pepper, beans, eggs and cotija cheese.

 You can always add some bacon if you wish and other vegetables (mushrooms, corn, spinach, kale, etc) I just wanted to keep it simple this time.